mnyeks/BestDealKata/index.md

 ![](./img/avo.png)

-> Use JavaScript to:
-* parse strings and convert them to numbers,
-* loop through an array,
-* compare the result of calculations.
+> Use JavaScript to: parse strings and convert them to numbers; loop through an array; compare the result of calculations.

 We want to find the best place to buy some avocados.
 We like avocados because they are green.
 The supermarket has a set of different, slightly odd, offers for avos.
 A friend of ours has been hanging, staring at them, and has sent us this message: